 The least appealing aspect of the park is that it can attract a colorful crowd.
 Rest assured that everyone is after the same thing, relaxation.
 The water, too, is subject to heavy tidal flows which, while fine for wading, is not so great for swimming.

 The best thing about the park is that it is off the beaten path.
 It can also prove an interesting snorkel, though again, less so during the heaviest flow of the tide which tends to stir up the bottom sediment and cloud the visibility.
 Look beneath the tangles of mangrove roots which provide a tremendous structure for marine life.
-Snappers, grunts, as well as the odd snook, grouper,or spadefish will likely be found schooling in-between the roots.
-Sometimes, too, small starfish or lobster can be spotted clinging to the roots!
+Snappers, grunts, as well as the odd snook, grouper, and spadefish will likely be found schooling in-between the roots.
+Sometimes, small starfish or lobster can be spotted clinging to the roots!